Gandi/gandi.cli/gandicli.man.rst

 *  help                    Display help for a command.
 *  ip list                 List all ips.
 *  ip info                 Display information about an ip.
-*  ip create               Create a new public ip.
+*  ip create               Create a new ip.
 *  ip attach               Attach an ip to a vm.
 *  ip detach               Detach an ip from a vm.
 *  ip delete               Delete an ip.